Leer en Español

 Recipe tips and variations

 • Yield: This easy pumpkin pie recipe makes 8 generous slices.
-If you’re enjoying it on a holiday alongside other desserts, slices 10 slightly thinner pieces (to save room for that Pecan Pie or Apple Pie, too!).
+If you’re enjoying it on a holiday alongside other desserts, slice 10 slightly thinner pieces (to save room for that Pecan Pie or Apple Pie, too!).

 • Freezer: If you’re looking for a pie that freezes like a dream, try my Make-Ahead Pumpkin Pie.
+It can be made and frozen up to 2 weeks in advance and has a delicious maple-cinnamon whipped cream topping.

 • Try a cracker crust: If you prefer it to a pastry pie crust, The Best Pumpkin Pie filling can certainly be poured and baked on top of Graham Cracker Crust instead.